EpiReC-ISARG/SlicerSEEGContactDetector/README.md

 # Visualization
 - [x] debug checkbox to enable visualization
-- [ ] throw error when contact intensity is lower than metal threshold

 # Debugging
 - [x] check centers of the spheres and of the gaussinan balls